Alex7Li/DataStories/final-project-final.md

 # Summary of the work

-## Features Implemented since part 2
+## Features Implemented since part 2 from interviews

 Some of the user features were very simple to implement.
 - Make the text refering to a question mark refer to an information icon.